Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/11-03-northeast.png)

-* When you reach the 12F relay circle, re-enter the dungeon and get last treasure
-* When you reach the last treasure, farm until Nitori wipe
+* When you reach the 12F relay circle, farm until Nitori wipe on 11F

 ## <a id="Header-4-5"></a>Explore 12F